 Don’t believe the wipe

 Plastic pollution and littering from ‘flushable’ wet wipes is on the rise – last year the Marine Conservation Society recorded over 14 wet wipes were found per 100 metres of coastline, a rise of 700% over the last decade.
-And in April this year, over 4,500 wet wipes were found on one 154m sq patch of foreshore.
+And in April 2018, over 4,500 wet wipes were found on one 154m sq patch of foreshore.

 BBC Radio 4’s Costing The Earth recently looked into the issue and its investigation claims all wet wipes sold as “flushable” in the UK have so far failed the tests.